When you married your spouse, divorce was probably the last thing on your mind. In fact, even if

 were planning on.
 As such, if you’re considering dissolving your marriage now, you may have some

-preconceived notions about the divorce process based on rumors, a lack of research, and commonly
+preconceived notions about the divorce process based on:

-people still think are true – if you are considering divorce, our Wilmington divorce attorneys can
+people still think is true – if you are considering divorce, our Wilmington divorce attorneys can

 1. You Have to Prove Fault